Renormalization group for effective field theories: cutoff schemes and universality: Introduction

 \section{Introduction}

-Theories of the physics of systems with a large or infinite number of degrees of freedom have to deal with the problem of change in the relevant description as the scale of the observation changes.
-In the old methods of quantum field theory, the problem of the occurrence of infinite quantities in perturbative calculations gave rise to the theory of renormalization, in which the infinite quantities are assumed to belong to an unobservable domain, while the observable renormalized quantities are always finite \cite{Parisi,ZJ}.
+Theories of the physics of systems with a large or infinite number of degrees of freedom must address the problem of the change in the relevant description as the scale of the observation changes.
+In the old methods of quantum field theory, the problem of the appearance of infinite quantities in perturbative calculations gave rise to the theory of renormalization, in which the infinite quantities are assumed to belong to an unobservable domain, while the observable renormalized quantities are always finite \cite{Parisi,ZJ}.
 Renormalized field theory has reached a high degree of sophistication, in particular, with the development of dimensional regularization and the epsilon expansion \cite{ZJ}.
 Within dimensional regularization, infinite quantities take a different aspect, given that there is no high-energy or small-distance cutoffs to consider, and hence the subtleties of taking the infinite cutoff limit do not arise.
 Such methods are best suited for the physics that is independent of what happens at high energy or small distance, as occurs, for example, in the calculation of critical exponents in critical phenomena \cite{Parisi,ZJ}.
-In the domain where scale invariance holds, the problem of dealing with very many degrees of freedom is somehow compensated for by the invariance under the powerful scaling symmetry.
+In the domain where scale invariance holds, the problem of dealing with very many degrees of freedom is somehow compensated for by the scale symmetry, which usually becomes full conformal symmetry.